Diimoo/callosum/CONTRIBUTING.md

 ### Release Process

-Onyx loosely follows the SemVer versioning standard.
+Callosum loosely follows the SemVer versioning standard.
 Major changes are released with a "minor" version bump.
 Currently we use patch release versions to indicate small feature changes.
 A set of Docker containers will be pushed automatically to DockerHub with every tag.
-You can see the containers [here](https://hub.docker.com/search?q=onyx%2F).
+You can see the containers [here](https://hub.docker.com/search?q=callosum%2F).